DevOps-MBSE/aac-gen-gherkin/docs/source/project_documentation/aac_gen_gherkin.md

 The `gen-gherkin` plugin will generate feature files based on the `behavior` field of `model` definitions.
 `behavior` definitions also have a field named `acceptance`.
 The  `acceptance` field is where the feature files scenario steps will come from.

+### Gherkin Syntax
+When output to a feature file, a `model`s `behavior` becomes a `feature`, and its `acceptance` becomes a `scenario`.

+Each `scenario` has a number of steps:

+`given`: An optional step, but is usually recommended to include.
+The `given` step describes the models initial state.

+`when`: This step describes what kicks off the action the `model` will perform, be it called through a command line or triggered some other way.

+`then`: This step describes what happens after the `model` performs its action.
+Typically it will include whatever output is created by the `model`'s action.

 ### Example Model Definition

 ```yaml